 How to get to Kaprun

 Where do you fly into to get to Kaprun?
 Of the major cities in Austria, the closest to the resort of Kaprun are Innsbruck (142 km) and Salzburg (109 km).
 These cities can be reached by both direct and connecting flights.
-In addition, you can get to Kaprun from the German city of Munich (176 km).
+In addition, you can get to the resort from the German city of Munich (176 km).
 You can find the current flight timetable to Innsbruck, Salzburg or Munich on Aviasales booking service and other ones.
 Then from these cities you can get to Kaprun by public transport, by taxi, by transfer service or by rented car.

 How to get to Kaprun from Munich

-By public transport: Getting from Munich to Kaprun by public transport is not very convenient, as you need to make several changes along the way, but it`s possible though.
-First you have to take a train to the Austrian resort of Zell am See, and then take a regular bus to Kaprun.
+Getting from Munich to Kaprun by public transport is not very convenient, as you need to make several changes along the way, but it`s possible though.
+First, you have to take a train to the Austrian resort of Zell am See, and then take a regular bus to Kaprun.
 In total, the travel time by public transport is about 4 hours.
 You can check the timetable and buy tickets online at the Raileurope booking service.
 The public bus lines, running between Zell-am-See and Kaprun, are buses # 660.
 They run every 15-30 minutes during the day.
 The carrier is Postbus.

-By rented car: Car rental in Munich can also be a convenient option to get to the ski resort.
+Car rental in Munich can also be a convenient option to get to the ski resort.
 You can rent a car both in Munich and at the airport upon arrival.
 Remember, that the car rental option in Munich is extremely popular.
 You can book a car in advance via various online services such as Discover Cars, Economybookings and the other ones.
 The distance between Munich and Kaprun is about 175 km, and the travel time is approx. 2,5 hours.
-The route # A8 leads from Munich to Kaprun (see on the map).
-Please note that you may need to register a cross-border insurance when renting a car, because Munich and Kaprun belong to different countries – Germany and Austria respectively.
+The route # A8 leads from Munich to the ski resort (see on the map).

 How to get to Kaprun from Salzburg

-By public transport: From Salzburg to Kaprun, you can also take a train to Zell am See and then a regular bus; the total travel time is approximately 2 hours and 40 minutes.
-You can check the train timetable and buy tickets online at the Raileurope booking service.
 To my mind, it is a very helpful online service when planning upcoming trips around Europe.
 I personally use it very often and it helps me to compare different available train options which I can sort by duration of the trip, departure and arrival points, changes, price, etc. The public bus lines, running between Zell-am-See and Kaprun, are buses # 660.
 They run every 15-30 minutes during the day.
 The carrier is Postbus.

-By rented car: There are several rental offices at the Salzburg Airport at once, so tourists can rent a car and get to Kaprun on their own.
-Salzburg and Kaprun are connected with motorways #A10 and #B311.
-The distance is 110 km and the travel time is approx. 1,5 hours (see on the map).
-If necessary, you can book the desired car class in advance on specialized services such as Discover Cars, Economybookings and other similar ones.
 I often use both services and I can say they have a convenient search and a lot of individual settings that help find out the best suitable variant.
 To rent a car, you need to have a passport, an international driver’s license and a bank card to pay for the services.
 Take a note that to drive on Austrian roads, you need to buy a toll sticker.
 You can either buy a sticker from a local tobacconist, as well as online.

 How to get to Kaprun from Innsbruck

-By public transport: From Innsbruck, you can get to Kaprun by public transport in the same way.
+From Innsbruck, you can get to Kaprun by public transport in the same way.
 First, you need to take a train to Zell am See, and then to take a bus from Zell am See directly to the resort.
 You can check the timetable and buy tickets online at the Raileurope ticket service.
 In my opinion, it is a very useful service for planning trips in advance.
 The public bus lines, running between Zell-am-See and Kaprun, are buses # 660.
 They run every 15-30 minutes during the day.
 The carrier is Postbus.

-By transfer service: You can also take a taxi car upon arrival or order a transfer service in advance; the travel time by taxi or transfer service is about 2 hours.
+You can also take a taxi car upon arrival or order a transfer service in advance; the travel time by taxi or transfer service is about 2 hours.
 Such transfer services as Kiwitaxi, Intui.Travel and others operate along the route.
 This option is very convenient if you are traveling with a lot of luggage or, for example, with ski equipment.
-The advantage of a transfer over a taxi is that the driver will already be waiting for you by the time of your arrival, and there will be no need to look for a car upon arrival.

-By rented car: Innsbruck car rental offices also can be found both in the city and at the airport.
+Innsbruck car rental offices also can be found both in the city and at the airport.
 You can book a car in advance on specialized services, for example, on Discover Cars, Economybookings and other similar ones.
 Innsbruck and Kaprun are connected with highway # A12; the distance is 143 km (see on the map).
 The travel time is about 2 hours.
 Take a note that to drive on Austrian roads, you need to buy a toll sticker.
 You can either buy a sticker from a local tobacconist, as well as online.

 Where to stay in Kaprun

 You can stay in Kaprun in one of the hotels, which are 3-star and 4-star options, made in a typical Tyrolean style and equipped with everything you need.
 As online booking services provide tourists reviews, I found out that the vast majority of local hotels offer breakfast included in the price, free private parking for those traveling by car and free Wi-Fi.
 Some hotels have their own wellness and spa areas to relax after a busy day.
-Thus, we can say that the hotel infrastructure of Kaprun is developed at a high level, despite the small size of the resort itself.
+Thus, we can say that the hotel infrastructure is developed at a high level here, despite the small size of the resort itself.

 If you plan to ski in the European Sports Region, then in addition to Kaprun, you can also stay in neighboring towns, for example, in Zell am See (6,5 km), Piesendorf (4 km), Uttendorf (15 km), Maishofen (10 km) and others.